Exit status should be other than zero if backupninja something goes wrong

 Note that I'm just looking for a way to find the status of the backup.
 Currently I am parsing the last line of /var/log/backupninja.log which works but is totally porcelain (unless you promise this won't change and the issue can be cancelled).

-#4 Updated by skrieg about 3 years ago
+#4 Updated by skrieg over 3 years ago

 So, next step is to decide what exit code shall be used on warnings.